bsfchinese/bsfchinese.github.io/acts/notes11_eng.md

 **Paul’s missionary appeal – 14:15-18**

 Paul started where today’s missionaries to places of unbelief or among those denying the Creator God also begin.
 + Paul appeals to God-given conscience and reason in every person.
-20
+(God gives conscience: [Romans 2:12-15](https://www.biblegateway.com/quicksearch/?quicksearch=Romans+2%3A12-15&qs_version=CUVMPT))
 + He reveals that God created all things.
 He points to evidences around them.
 + He speaks of God’s grace and kindness to provide for their needs.
 + He points out the true God is unlike the idols they worship in vain.
 + He calls for repentance – to turn from worship of “no-god” (empty things) to worship of the One living God.
 + He warns that God does not allow Gentiles to live by their own ideas without judgment.
-21
+(God’s wrath revealed: [Romans 1:18-32](https://www.biblegateway.com/quicksearch/?quicksearch=Romans+1%3A18-32&qs_version=CUVMPT))

 **Paulʼs stoning – 14:19**